-In terms of volume, spatial-based approaches outnumber spectrum-based methods in the literature [2, 37, 204, 230, 234], owing to the following reasons: (1) Spectral-based methods have a much higher computing overhead than spatial-based methods, and spectral methods are less intuitive than spatial methods.
+In terms of volume, spatial-based approaches outnumber spectrum-based methods in the literature [15-17, 66, 184], owing to the following reasons: (1) Spectral-based methods have a much higher computing overhead than spatial-based methods, and spectral methods are less intuitive than spatial methods.
 (2) Spatial-based approaches are convenient for model construction and scalability.
-However, from a spatial and spectral perspective, there is a trade-off; neither has a major advantage over the other.
+However, from a spatial and spectral perspective, there is a tradeoff; neither has a major advantage over the other.
 This section outlines numerous viewpoints that demonstrate the merits and limitations of such views.

-6.1 Uncertainty Principle: Global v.s.
-Local Perspectives
+6.1 Uncertainty Principle: Global vs. Local Perspectives

 Spectral-based approaches decompose data into orthogonal frequency components and examine graph filtering from the spectral domain with a global perspective.
-Each frequency indicates a global basis: low-frequency components emphasize local weights with little variation, whereas high-frequency components are linked to significant variance in neighborhood.
-In other words, the Laplacian spectrum reflects topological properties: the first few eigenvalues are related with substantial community structure, whilst the last few eigenvalues indicate the graph's bipartiteness [60, 61].
+Each frequency indicates a global basis: Low-frequency components emphasize local weights with little variation, whereas high-frequency components are linked to significant variance in neighborhood.
+In other words, the Laplacian spectrum reflects topological properties: The first few eigenvalues are related with substantial community structure, while the last few eigenvalues indicate the graph's bipartiteness [185, 186].
 A typical low-pass filtering function for eigenvalues is shown on the left of Figure 12, which raises small eigenvalues while decreasing adjusted values for large eigenvalues.
 Only low-frequency components are maintained in this scenario, and neighbors have little variance.

 Filtering patterns from the local neighborhood are characterized by spatial-based approaches.
-Most GNNs assume homophily among neighbors, so signals traversing across the neighborhood is smooth or with little variation, which is exactly the same concept as low-pass filtering.
-The relationship between low-pass filtering in the spectral domain (left) and its effects in the spatial domain (middle and right) is depicted in Figure 12 [60].
-It appears at first glance that global and local viewpoints differ greatly, but on closer inspection, they depict the same signal in very different ways: filtering in the spectral domain that does low-pass/high-pass filtering is analogous to learning which neighbors are similar/dissimilar.
+Most GNNs assume homophily among neighbors, so signals traversing across the neighborhood are smooth or with little variation, which is exactly the same concept as low-pass filtering.
+The relationship between low-pass filtering in the spectral domain (left) and its effects in the spatial domain (middle and right) is depicted in Figure 12 [186].
+It appears at first glance that global and local viewpoints differ greatly, but on closer inspection, they depict the same signal in very different ways: Filtering in the spectral domain that does low-pass/high-pass filtering is analogous to learning which neighbors are similar/dissimilar.
 While it is true that the two types of observations yield similar results, this does not entail that they are identical.
-It is impossible to know an unknown quantity's value with absolute confidence in quantum mechanics because of the Heisenberg's uncertainty principle [73].
-Specifically, where Δ_t and Δ{ω} denote time spread and frequency spread, respectively.
-Signal concentration can also be impacted by the concentration of time and frequency.
-A graph representing the trade-off between a signal's localization on a graph and in its spectral domain is created, which is influenced by the uncertainty principle of quantum mechanics [5].
-A lower bound on the product of the two spreads is obtained by quantifying the spreads in the vertex and the spectral domain of a graph signal x.
-This result suggests that applying spatial-based GNNs results in accuracy loss in the spectral domain, while using spectral-based GNNs results in accuracy loss in the spatial domain.
-In sum: (1) Global and local perspectives are strong connected: Global observation is the process of generalizing details in local settings, while localized understanding provides details of the global picture.
-(2) Global and local perspectives outperform each other in their own domains: Clear local context tends to muddy the big picture, but a focus on global context diminishes the smaller picture.
-GNNs are able to expand the range of options with the addition of other preexisting works,
+It is impossible to know an unknown quantity's value with absolute confidence in quantum mechanics because of the Heisenberg's uncertainty principle [187].
+Specifically,